-The Henry County Sheriffs have a similar program, Deputies for the Hungry, where they operate a facility on site which allows them to take harvested deer and process them for Henry County citizens in need.
+The Henry County Sheriffs have a similar program, Deputies for the Hungry, where they operate a facility on-site that allows them to take harvested deer and process them for Henry County citizens in need.

-“Hunters for the Hungry is incredibly grateful to the Henry County’s Sheriff Office.
+“Hunters for the Hungry is incredibly grateful to the Henry County Sheriff’s Office.
 Thanks to them, 2,600 pounds of venison will be processed and provided to those who need it most,” said Matt Simcox, Hunters for the Hungry program manager.

 To learn more about Hunters for the Hungry visit tnwf.org/hunters-for-the-hungry.